starburstdata/starburst-terraform/azure/README.md

     - `abfs_client_id` *(your SP appId)*
     - `abfs_secret` *(your SP password)*

+**Note:** You do not need to specify the Pod size of the Starburst workers.
+This is calculated automatically based on the instance type used in the worker node pool.

 6. Create a workspace in Terraform for your deployment:
 ```
 terraform workspace new ${your-workspace-name}